Ages 10 to 13

 Discover the skills you would need to survive in a true emergency!
 Learn to make fire with and without matches, and how to tend the fire safely.
 Learn knife safety, how to identify and harvest wild edible plants, and campfire cooking.
 Build shelters and create fun and practical items like baskets, tools or rope.

-Recognized by ParentMap as the best nature camp eight years in a row!
+Recognized by ParentMap as the best nature camp!

 - Making fire with matches and flint and steel

 - Safe and effective fire-tending techniques